In november 1988, Seabourn Pride

 For the sportive passengers, the ship also offers a marina that can be placed in the ocean at the stern of the ship so people can swin in the ocean safely from the ship.
 From here, also there come several sportive options like banan boat rides, waterskiing, kayaking and windsurfing.

 With the addition of a new class of ships in the Seabourn fleet from 2010 onwards, in the beginning of 2013 the announcement was made that the original trio of ships would be sold to Windstar Cruises throughout 2014 and 2015.
 The new name for Seabourn Pride is Star Pride and she is the first ship to join Windstar.
-Her first Windstar cruise departed at the 5th of may of 2014 from the Catalonian port of Barcelona and it will take her up to Rome.
-She will be sailing the Mediterranean Sea during 2014, before she set sail for the far east in the winter of 2014/2015.
-For Windstar, the ship was updated throughout so she will have a fresh new look inside.
+Her first Windstar cruise departed at the 5th of may of 2014 from the Catalonian port of Barcelona after her naming by Nancy Anschutz, taking her up to Rome.
+She started sailing the Mediterranean Sea during 2014, before she set sail for the far east in the winter of 2014/2015.
+For Windstar, the ship was updated throughout so she now sports a fresh new look inside.
+She recieved the Windstar-style Amphora Restaurant, as well as a nautical style Yaught Club at the highest deck.
 The only sorry thing is the name, because a name like Star Pride may be the most unpretentious and unimaginary name in cruising history, and this in a time when good, innovative ship names are already so few...
 When will there please be someone in the industry who comes up with the intention to really think about a name, rather then just take over the old name and make it as silly as possible for the new company.
 Someone who does that should be awarded with, well, an award...